MonetDBSolutions/squll/README.md

 # SQULL

 ## Description
-Squll.py is the driver program for performance experiments against a DBMS.
+Squll.py is a generic driver program for performance experiments against a DBMS.

 ## Installation
 Setting up the environment involves a few simple steps.